 Opening Opportunities and Giving More Employees the Experience to Design Their Own Career

 Matching algorithms do not solve all career development and engagement challenges.
 In fact, even if you are assigned to the department of your first choice, after some time you may find it does not match your values and strengths.
 In such cases, we have a system in place in which open positions are made available to the entire company so that employees can apply for them.
 There have been cases where employees changed their job title from sales to planning, or from development to human resources, or some employees in their 40s have even taken on the challenge of overseas-related work which they had long hoped for.
-We believe this system gives a wide range of employees, not limited to young people, an opportunity to develop their careers.
+These opportunities are not limited to younger employees—they are helping a wide range of individuals take ownership of their careers.

 Sysmex actively supports the autonomous career development of each and every employee.
 The ability to build a career of one’s choice in accordance with one’s life stage and career values leads to employees being able to work with happiness.
 Sysmex believes this will result in high productivity and added value and will help realize becoming a company that continues to grow.